About

 History

 The DoD STARBASE Program first originated in Detroit, Michigan as Project STARS in 1991.
-The original curriculum focused on exposing at-risk youth, (4-6 grade) to innovative hands-on activities in science, technology, and mathematics based on the physics of flight.
+The original curriculum focused on exposing youth (4-6 grade) to innovative hands-on activities in science, technology, and mathematics based on the physics of flight.
 Under the guidance of Brig.
-Gen. David Arendts, 127th wing commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific
+Gen. David Arendts, 127th Wing Commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
+National Guard personnel demonstrated the use of science, mathematics, engineering, and technology in their fields of expertise and served as role models to the attending students.

 Why STARBASE